carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 .. [#lcssa-construction] To insert these loop-closing PHI nodes, one has to (re-)compute dominance frontiers (if the loop has multiple exits).

+.. [#point-of-use-phis] Considering the point of use of a PHI entry value to be in the respective predecessor is a convention across the whole LLVM.
+  The reason is mostly practical; for example it preserves the dominance property of SSA.
+It is also just an overapproximation of the actual number of uses; the incoming block could branch to another block in which case the value is not actually used but there are no side-effects (it might increase its live range which is not relevant in LCSSA though).
+  Furthermore, we can gain some intuition if we consider liveness:
+  A PHI is *usually* inserted in the current block because the value can't be used from this point and onwards (i.e. the current block is a dominance frontier).
+It doesn't make sense to consider that the value is used in the current block (because of the PHI) since the value stops being live before the PHI.
+In some sense the PHI definition just "replaces" the original value definition and doesn't actually use it.
+It should be stressed that this analogy is only used as an example and does not pose any strict requirements.
+For example, the value might dominate the current block but we can still insert a PHI (as we do with LCSSA PHI nodes) *and* use the original value afterwards (in which case the two live ranges overlap, although in LCSSA (the whole point is that) we never do that).

 .. [#def-use-chain] A property of SSA is that there exists a def-use chain for each definition, which is a list of all the uses of this definition.